 It’s September 27th in Nichol field at Raccoon Creek State Park in southwestern Pennsylvania.
-The kids are back in school, 99.9% of us have taken our vacations and after Labor Day, the swimming beach at the lake are closed.
+The kids are back in school, 99.9% of us have taken our vacations and after Labor Day, the swimming beach at the lake is closed.

 Danaus Plexxipus has been flying for some weeks now.
 Blessed with its lode of toxic glycosides, its wings remain whole and powerful.
 Just days ahead it will continue its migration hundreds and hundreds of miles down to Mississippi or Louisiana.
 Don’t get me started as to how incredible that is!
 Our monarch butterflies will navigate without roadmap and without GPS.
 Explain that to me please?
 I still get razzed because I am GPS challenged.

 This one may have travelled down from Meadville or points north.
 Milkweed, dogbane, teasel, and butterflyweed flowers are gone.
 Huge expanses of Goldenrod await to replace their nectar pumps.
-The Plan is to sustain North America’s beloved Monarch travelers with billions of goldenrod flowers, each one producing the nutrients to feed and the Monarchs.
+The Plan is to sustain North America’s beloved Monarch travelers with billions of goldenrod flowers, each one producing the nutrients to feed the Monarchs.
 They are joined by Painted Ladies and other butterflies passing through on their sylvan wings to West Virginia, Kentucky, Tennessee and southward.

 It’s July 22nd in Raccoon Creek State Park’s Nichol field.
 Some 90 or 100 acres of that rare habitat is an open field.
 Monarda Fistulosa prefers dry fields.
 That contrasts with closely related Bee balm (Monarda Didyma) which we find in moist habitats.
 Two related species but they live two different habitats.